rust-console/gba/book/src/ch2/light_cycle.md

 We read the keys for input, and then do as much as we can without touching video memory.
-Since we're using video memory as the place to store the player's light trail, we can't do much, we just update their position and wait for vblank to start.
+Since we're using video memory as the place to store the player's light trail, we can't do much, we just update their position and wait for VBlank to start.
 The player will be a 2x2 square, so the arrows will move you 2 pixels per frame.

-Once we're in vblank we check to see what kind of drawing we're doing.
+Once we're in VBlank we check to see what kind of drawing we're doing.
 If the player has gone out of bounds, we clear the screen, rotate their color, and then reset their position.
 Why rotate the color?
 Just because it's fun to have different colors.